joseeden/All-Things-DevOps/pages/030-Security/003-Risk-Management.md

 - Intelligence or information gatherers (could be any of the above).
 - Technology (such as free-running bots and artificial intelligence , which could be part of any of the above).

+For more details, please see [Cyber Threat and Attacks.](./017-Cyber-Threats-and-Attacks.md)

 ### Threat Vector

 The means by which a threat actor carries out their objectives.